 Kalundborg, Ronne, Fredericia – ever heard of them?
-Perhaps not, but you’ll be glad you discovered these Danish delights on an unusual 13-night cruise with Thomson.
+Perhaps not, but you’ll be glad you discovered these Danish delights on an unusual 13-night cruise with Marella Cruises.

-If you can’t wait for next year, Celebration – one of Thomson’s smaller ships – makes this Baltic Classics journey from Newcastle in late August, so be quick to book a berth.
+If you can’t wait for next year, Celebration – one of Marella’s smaller ships – makes this Baltic Classics journey from Newcastle in late August, so be quick to book a berth.

 Kalundborg has narrow streets of ancient buildings, Ronne is on the rugged isle of Bornholm, and Fredericia has a long military history and fine beaches.
 Other calls on this trip include Riga in Latvia – known for its Art Nouveau architecture – Klaipeda in Lithuania, Tallinn in Estonia, and a two-day stay in St Petersburg.